garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/ordinary annuity.md

 - is one when we put the amount we're saving into our investment account at the end of every year.
-This is the "normal" cond
+This is the "normal" condition we'll look at in this course